 Driving a vehicle is second nature to most people.
-You may use your car to get to classes or your job, to run errands or take your family members to school, appointments and various activities.
+You may use your car to get to classes or your job, run errands, or take your family members to school, appointments, and various activities.

 How will you manage if law enforcement arrests you for OVI/DUI and suspends your driver’s license?